silverininjastar/SportsbotAnalysis/README.md

 # SportsbotAnalysis
-A script to pull all current Sportsbot listings on Rollbit's marketplace and export them to Microsoft Excel.
+A script to pull all current Sportsbot listings on Rollbit's marketplace and export them to a .csv file.

+Requires chromedriver and selenium.
+See sports_rollbots.csv for output.